juks/iso-8583-socket-queue/README.md

   Done!

-SocketQueue is tested in production to work for months, processing thousands transactions a day without crashes or memory leaks, but I recommend running it under the Supervisor utility https://github.com/Supervisor/supervisor.
+SocketQueue is tested in production to work for months, processing thousands of transactions a day without crashes or memory leaks.
+I recommend running it under the Supervisor utility https://github.com/Supervisor/supervisor.
 Sample supervisor config may look like:

     [program:socketqueue]